turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Entity_GetWeatherArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetSoundArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetColliderArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetExpressionArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetHumanoidArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetDecalArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetSpriteArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetFontArray() : Entity[] result  -- returns the array of all entities that have this component type

 - Component_RemoveName(Entity entity)  -- remove the name component of the entity (if exists)
 - Component_RemoveLayer(Entity entity)  -- remove the layer component of the entity (if exists)